onkarnirhali/WhatsApp_Automation/README.md

 # WhatsApp_Automation
 This has been created for educational purpose.

+I DONT DO FREE / PAID TECH SUPPORT FOT THIS PROJECT.
+IF YOU UNDERSTAND WHAT YOU ARE DOING GOOD.
+SO DONT EFFING DARE TO ASK FOR HELP, BECAUSE YOU MIGHT GET AUTO ARCHIVED

 contacts.csv => this file should have the contact that you want to blacklist groups.csv => this file should have the groups that you want to blacklist